mesosphere/universe/docs/tutorial/GetStarted.md

  }
  ```

- In order to expose the `time-server` service as an endpoint and add health checks to it, add the above mentioned labels.
+ In order to expose the `time-server` service as an endpoint and add health checks to it, add the above-mentioned labels.
 Your new `marathon.json.mustache` should look like this :

  ```
  {